MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/README.md

 1. Go to [releases](https://github.com/MrBoombastic/HurricaneElectricAutoIPv6TunnelCreator/releases) and download the latest version.
 Typical binary filename is `HEAT-linux-amd64`.

-   (Note: it's possibly better to copy link and download file via `wget`/`curl`, if target is a remote server.)
+   Note: it's possibly better to copy link and download file via `wget`/`curl`, if target is a remote server.
 2. Run `chmod +x HEAT-linux-amd64` to give permissions to execute.
 3. Run `sudo ./HEAT-linux-amd64` and choose options using keyboard.
 Pasting works best using the right click on a mouse button.

-Second path - from source
+Second path - build from source

-0. Make sure, that you have got Node v16.4.1 installed.
+0. Make sure, that you have Node v16.4.1 installed.
 1. Clone this repository using `git clone` or download and unpack ZIP file.
 2. In repo's directory run `npm install` (or `yarn`), to install dependencies.
 3. Run `npm run build`.
 Binary should be generated in a couple of seconds.